horacio1986/rocketdoo_docs/docs/steps.md

 ### Step 6:

-In this step, we should have **ROCKETDOO** (i.e., the library) installed.
+In this step, we should have **ROCKETDOO** (the library) installed.
 If you don't, you can do so with the command:

 ~~~
 sudo pip install rocketdoo